Omega-3: The Good Fat

 Omega-3 and High Blood Pressure

-Omega-3s can lower blood pressure, although the effect is small.
+Omega-3s can lower blood pressure, although the effect seems to be small.
 One dietary strategy is to replace red meat with fish during some meals.
 But it's best to avoid salty fish, such as smoked salmon.

 For high blood pressure your doctor may suggest regular exercise, medications, and limiting salt.